anwari32/machine-learning/README.md

-# neural-network
+# machine-learning
-How does neural network work?
+How does machine learning work?